dajiaji/hpke-js/README.md

 <div align="center">
 A TypeScript <a href="https://datatracker.ietf.org/doc/html/rfc9180">Hybrid Public Key Encryption (HPKE)</a>
 implementation build on top of <a href="https://www.w3.org/TR/WebCryptoAPI/">Web Cryptography API</a>.
-This module works on Deno, Node.js and web browsers.
+This module works on web browsers, Node.js and Deno.
 </div>

 <p></p>